 The board of directors prepares an annual plan for its work, clearly setting out strategic, financial, operational and organisational matters for discussion and resolution.
 In addition to addressing the matters on such plan, the board of directors continuously addresses matters and processes which require the board of directors' involvement from time to time.
 Throughout 2020 and into 2021, the board of directors has in addition to recurring matters concentrated a significant amount of time on strategic development and financial and capital markets matters related thereto.
-One of the most important strategic development goals addressed by the board of directors in 2020 has been the group's conversion of newsprint paper machines to packaging paper machines, with one machine at the Golbev mill in France and one machine at the Bruck mill in Austria.
+One of the most important strategic development goals addressed by the board of directors in 2020 has been the group's conversion of newsprint paper machines to packaging paper machines, with one machine at the Golbey mill in France and one machine at the Bruck mill in Austria.
 Furthermore, efforts and results within the areas of health, environment and safety are annually reported comprehensively to the board of directors, and the CEO reports on health, environment and safety, operations and market developments in every board meeting.
-The board of directors actively manages the resources of the board of directors and its committees in accordance with the relative strategic and commercial importance of matters.
+The board of directors actively manages the resources of the board of directors and its committees in accordance with the relative strategic and commercial importance of matters committee.

-The board of directors has two sub-committees, an audit committee, as required by the Public Limited Liability Companies Act, and a remuneration committee.
 The members of the audit committee are Arvid Grundekjøn (chair), John Chiang and Trine-Marie Hagen.
 The members of the remuneration committee are John Chiang (chair) and Arvid Grundekjøn.
 The company's Corporate Governance Policy includes a set of instructions for each of the committees, describing defined areas of responsibility.
 The committees undertake preparatory discussions and submit their recommendations to the full board of directors.